 I am fascinated by what values my Irish ancestors saw as worthy of mythologizing.
 After examining these qualities, I believe our past may offer an insight into how we might behave in the future.
 Have we lost touch with some of our core values and can we bring them to life again?

 Ireland was a land where women ruled just as effectively as men.
 Think of Medb, the Queen of Connacht, in the story of CuChulainn.
 There was no doubting her brilliance and ruthlessness as a leader based solely on her gender.
 Clearly it was a monarchical system so, logically, it could be argued that she took power by default.
 The question still arises: in the superior, modern democratic system that we currently have, why is it that we have not had a female leader in over a hundred years since the beginning of the State?
 I am not critiquing democracy, it is the only game in town.
 Yet, it is a telling insight into the inherent misogyny in our political system that this has not happened yet.

 Women were warriors in Ireland at the time.
 CuChulainn went to Scatach, the legendary Scottish warrior Queen to receive his training to be a warrior King.
-She is the very best at her trade and hones his fighting skills, teaching him to use a spear that enabled him “to rip (a person’s) innards to shreds”.
-I love the fact that she is the best warrior available in the Emerald Isles to train the young CuChulainn.
+She was the very best at her trade and honed his fighting skills, teaching him to use a spear that enabled him “to rip (a person’s) innards to shreds”.
+I love the fact that she was the best warrior available in the Emerald Isles to train the young CuChulainn.
 Why, then, were Irish women not allowed to serve in the Irish military until 1979?
-Again, the only answer I can think of for suppressing the natural fighting is deep seated sexist impulses.

 CuChulainn marries Emer, who is “wise, modest and chaste”.
 This is the archetypal Irish woman at the time.
 Not that women were expected to be as pure as this.
 Medb was evidence of this as she “took many male lovers”.